stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 in the press of those Vermont regions whence the flood-stories came.
-The Rutland Herald gave half a page of extracts from the letters on both sides, while the Brattleboro Reformer reprinted one of my long historical and mythological summaries in full, with some accompanying comments in "The Pendrifter's " thoughtful column which supported and applauded my sceptical conclusions.
+The Rutland Herald gave half a page of extracts from the letters on both sides, while the Brattleboro Reformer reprinted one of my long historical and mythological summaries in full, with some accompanying comments in _"The Pendrifter's"_ thoughtful column which supported and applauded my sceptical conclusions.
 By the spring of 1928 I was almost a well-known figure in Vermont, notwithstanding the fact that I had never set foot in the state.
 Then came the challenging letters from Henry Akeley which impressed me so profoundly, and which took me for the first and last